pa28/PicoGrubKeyBoard/README.md

     * A is used to select the OS to boot.
     * B, X and Y can be programed with "hardcoded" text in boot.json
   * One RGB LED
-    * Flashing Blue: Waiting for grub.
+    * Solid Read: Not connected to the machne.
+No USB keyboard service active.
     * Solid Blue: GRUB connected.
 Wait period before sending keybord codes to boot the sekected OS.
+    * Flashing Blue: Boot key sequence sent, waiting for GRUB to disconnect.
-    * Flashing Yellow: waiting booted host OS to connect.
+    * Flashing Green: GRUB disconnected, waiting booted host OS to connect.
     * Solid Green: Connected to the host OS.
-    * Solid Read: Not connected to the machne.
-No USB keyboard service active.
+    * Flashing Yellow: Error.

 ### Persistence